Kiuwan logo

 • Regular monitoring and capacity planning to help deliver all applications and services as planned

 Performance governance monitors the current effectiveness of your team’s people and tools.
 Additionally, it evaluates how well you’re prepared for any future expansion.
-A key component of performance governance is assessing your tools’ scalability, so you can add new deployments or extra capacity as you grow.
+A key component of performance governance is assessing the scalability of your tools, so you can add new deployments or extra capacity as you grow.

 Compliance governance

-Many governance efforts tie back to compliance either directly or indirectly.
-Maintaining compliance has become complex enough that it requires a governance department of its own.
+Many governance efforts are tied back to compliance, either directly or indirectly.
+Maintaining compliance has become so complex that it requires its own dedicated governance department.

-Compliance governance helps organizations navigate regulatory requirements and avoid costly violations or fines.
+Compliance governance enables organizations to effectively navigate regulatory requirements and avoid costly violations or fines.

 Some components of compliance governance are as follows: